Hairy cell leukemia

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.
+Make an appointment with your health care provider if you have any persistent signs and symptoms that worry you.

 It's not clear what causes hairy cell leukemia.

-Increased risk of second cancers
+Increased risk of other cancers